IMGW-PIB/py4envi/README.md

 In progress

 ## TODO
-- custom types and __str__ methods in search api
-- tests for search api
+- downloading and "with" syntax for products
-- ???
+- cli tool